Who's Afraid of Virginia Woolf?: Act Two: "Walpurgisnacht"

 (Traditionally, "Walpurgisnacht" is the name of an annual witches' meeting, satiric in the context of the play.)

 Nick returns to find George alone.
 As they talk about their wives, Nick reveals that Honey once had a "hysterical pregnancy".
 George tells Nick about a time he went to a gin mill with some boarding school classmates, one of whom had accidentally killed his mother by shooting her.
 This friend was mocked for ordering "bergin" (bourbon).
 The following summer, the young friend was driving with his father and suddenly swerved to avoid a porcupine, accidentally killing his father.
 The boy was then sent to an asylum and became mute.
 As the story concludes, George and Nick discuss children, but the conversation turns insulting before Martha and Honey return.

 Honey calls for music, so they put on a record.
 Because George refuses to dance, Martha dances with Nick, taunting George by making the dance very sensual while she tells another embarrassing story about George: his efforts to publish a novel about a boy who accidentally killed both of his parents (with the insinuation that the deaths were actually murder), but Martha's father would not let it be published.
+Nick begins detecting the novels resemblance to the story George shared with him about his boarding school classmate, right as Martha mentions that he had written the novel to be autobiographical, quoting George on how he'd informed her father that it recollected events that had happened, personally, to him.
 George attacks Martha, but Nick separates them.
 Clearly not satisfied, George launches into a new "game" called "Get the Guests", in which George begins telling a story about a "mousie" that is a thinly veiled retelling of everything Nick told George about Honey, including her alcoholism and her "hysterical pregnancy", implying that Honey "trapped" Nick into marrying her by pretending to be pregnant.
 Honey, devastated, again runs to the bathroom to vomit.

 Martha begins to openly seduce Nick in the living room right in front of George, who blithely smiles and pretends to read a book.
 This greatly annoys Martha, who tells George that if he does nothing to stop her, she'll have sex with Nick.
 George is unmoved, so Martha goes upstairs with Nick.
 Immediately, an enraged George throws his book against the house's doorbell chimes, which ring out as he promises to make Martha "regret this."

 In some productions until 2006, Honey then returns, wondering who rang the doorbell.
 George then interrogates Honey about her pregnancy, then openly tells Honey that he is going to inform Martha that their son has died.
 In a 2006 revision by the author of the script, however, this scene is cut.